 Why Did Google Choose a Central Repository?

-There are two main repository options for version control — distributed and centralized.
 Here, we cover the merits of a centralized repository.
 More on distributed version control >>

 What Is a Central Repository?

 A central repository stores everything in one place.
 In a centralized model, you work on the code while connected to the server itself.
 This maintains a single source of truth.

 Who Uses a Central Repository?
 Google